AdobeDocs/platform-learn.en/help/tutorial-migrate-target-mobilesdk/track-events.md

 >[!NOTE]
 >
->We are committed to helping you be successful with your Target migration from at.js to Web SDK.
+>We are committed to helping you be successful with your mobile Target migration from the Target extension to the Optimize extension.
 If you run into obstacles with your migration or feel like there is critical information missing in this guide, please let us know by posting in [this Community discussion](https://experienceleaguecommunities.adobe.com/t5/adobe-experience-platform-data/tutorial-discussion-migrate-target-from-at-js-to-web-sdk/m-p/575587#M463).